RTEMS/rtems-docs/eng/glossary.rst

     ISVV
         This term is an acronym for Independent Software Verification and Validation.

+    LTL
+        This term is an acronym for `Linear-time Temporal Logic <https://en.wikipedia.org/wiki/Linear_temporal_logic>`.

     nondeterministic
         This term refers to a choice being made in a system where the precise (deterministic) reason for that choice is hard to reason about.
 The most